postsharp/Metalama.Documentation/conceptual/deployment/telemetry.md

 By default, Metalama will collect and send to PostSharp Technologies usage and quality reports.
 These reports are anonymous.
 They are collected in the following situations:

 * In case of unexpected _failure_ or _performance degradation_ that is not caused by user code.
 In this case, we create an exception report including the anonymized call stack.
-* Periodically, for each project you are building, we are collecting data such as a non-reversible hash of the project name, the target framework and version, the project size, number of aspects used, amount of code saved to Metalama, or performance.
+* Periodically, for each project you are building, we are collecting data such as a non-reversible hash of the project name, the target framework and version, the project size, number of aspects used, amount of code saved by Metalama, or performance.

-All reports include a randomly generated device id, which you can reset at any time using Metalama Command Line Tools (see below).
+All reports include a randomly generated device id, which you can [reset at any time using Metalama Command Line Tools](#resetting-your-device-id).

 Telemetry data is collected and processed according to our [Privacy Policy](https://www.postsharp.net/company/legal/privacy-policy).